blackcode-hack/setup_tools/README.md

 ./setup_tools.sh
 _________________________________________________________________________
-# But first how can i now which path i use ....?
+# First how can i now which path i use ....?

 ## answer is

 echo $0           <--------------- show you which path you use

+sudo nano ~/.bashrc  #or  ~/.zshrc
 _________________________________________________________________________
 # Then past this in last line
 export GOROOT=/usr/local/go